fdietz/vue_components_book_manuscript/7-dynamic-component-rendering.md

 Note, how it passes along the `class` prop to the actual component it renders.
 Nice!

+## Exercises

+### Improve the Tab Component

+The Tab component has currently one drawback.
+Everytime you switch tabs the components are destroyed and recreated which could be quite costly depending on the complexity of the component.
+Go ahead and verify this by yourself by adding lifecycle methods for `created`, etc. and some logging statements.

+Then do some online research and check if there's a possiblity to reuse the components instead.

+You can find the complete exercise and solution on [Github](https://github.com/fdietz/vue_components_book_examples/tree/master/chapter-7/exercise-1).

+### Dynamic component loading for the Twitter Item Component

+Use the same dynamic loading mechanism to dynamically load the appropriate twitter body of type text, image or video.

+You can find the complete exercise and solution on [Github](https://github.com/fdietz/vue_components_book_examples/tree/master/chapter-7/exercise-2).

 ## Summary

 The `<component>` tag is quite a powerful feature and in some use cases it might be easier to use instead of slots and custom code.